 - Moon Filter

 The Moon is so bright, especially when it is near full, that it can be uncomfortable to view without a filter in a scope of 8” or larger.
 I feel a Moon filter also improves contrast.
 The included filter works well on the included 9 mm Plossl eyepiece as well as any other 1.25” eyepieces you add.

 - Eyepiece Tray

 A tray is a very convenient place to put your eyepieces when you are observing.
 The included 4 hole try has room for a 2” as well as three 1.25” eyepieces.
 When you set-up, just put your eyepieces in the tray and you are ready to go.

 - Primary Mirror Cooling Fan

-If you keep your scope indoors, when you bring the scope outside the mirror will be at a different temperature than the surrounding air.
-While you wait for your scopes mirror to become acclimated to the surrounding temperature you can use it, but high power performance may be compromised until the scope warms up or cools down as needed.
+If you keep your scope indoors, when you bring it outside, the mirror will be at a different temperature than the surrounding air.
+While you wait for your scope mirror to become acclimated to the surrounding temperature, you can use it, but high power performance may be compromised until the scope warms up or cools down as needed.